-- 21..2.
-Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - 21..3.
-Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2). - 21..4.
+- 23.1.4.
 Serious Youth Violence Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
-'Youth violence' is defined in the same way, but also includes assault with injury offences. - The term peer-on-peer abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
-Therefore, our response will cut across these definitions and capture the complex web of their experiences. - There are also different gender issues that can be prevalent when dealing with peer on peer abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence). - Milford School aims to reduce the likelihood of peer on peer abuse through; - the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore Milford School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice. - Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using Milford school's child protection procedures as set out in this policy.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from Children Social Care and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted. - Working with external agencies the school will respond to the unacceptable behaviour.
+'Youth violence' is defined in the same way, but also includes assault with injury offences. - 23.2.
+The term peer-on-peer abuse can refer to all of these definitions and a child may experience one or multiple facets of abuse at any one time.
+Therefore, our response will cut across these definitions and capture the complex web of their experiences. - 23.3.
+There are also different gender issues that can be prevalent when dealing with peer on peer abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence). - 23.4.
+Milford School aims to reduce the likelihood of peer on peer abuse through; - 23.4.1. the established ethos of respect, friendship, courtesy and kindness; - 23.4.2. high expectations of behaviour; - 23.4.3. clear consequences for unacceptable behaviour; - 23.4.4. providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe; - 23.4.5. systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - 23.4.6. robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - 23.5.
+Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
+Therefore, Milford School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice. - 23.6.
+Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using Milford school's child protection procedures as set out in this policy.
+Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from Children Social Care and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted. - 23.7.
+Working with external agencies the school will respond to the unacceptable behaviour.
 If a pupil's behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.

-22. Youth produced sexual imagery (sexting) 14
+24. Youth produced sexual imagery (sexting) 15